shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 permalink: learning_content/toolkit_basics_guides/advanced_config/
 ---

-# Preparing a configuration to be edited
+# Getting started with configurations

 ## About the guide